Breakouts, burns and zingers: What to watch in Dem debates

 Trump told Fox Business Network on Wednesday that he’d watch because “it’s part of my life” but that “It just seems very boring. … That’s a very unexciting group of people.”

-Associated Press writer Zeke Miller and AP Media Writer David Bauder contributed to this report.
+Associated Press writers Zeke Miller and Alexandria Jaffe and AP Media Writer David Bauder contributed to this report.

 Follow Kellman on Twitter at http://www.twitter.com/APLaurieKellman